Maritime and Transport Law

 Our team includes lawyers qualified to advise on Danish, English, German and Spanish law, and we assist clients in navigating between different jurisdictions and legal systems.
 To share our knowledge of Danish law within our areas of expertise, we have published chapters on Danish law in internationally renowned guidebooks on Shipping and on Ports & Terminals.

 We also keep a close eye on future challenges, particularly as technological advances increasingly disrupt established business models.
 Currently, we focus on autonomous means of transport, drones and robotics, while advising industry suppliers focused on new technology and services.

-In fact, NJORD’s Maritime and Transport Law team is at the forefront of identifying future transport challenges, ensuring all potential risks are assessed and managed and that appropriate legal protection is assured – for example in relation to the increasing use of drones.
+In fact, NJORD Law Firm’s Maritime and Transport Law team is at the forefront of identifying future transport challenges, ensuring all potential risks are assessed and managed and that appropriate legal protection is assured – for example in relation to the increasing use of drones.